 Such matters are always difficult for correspondence truth claims to address because of the problem of specification: there is simply nothing for the claim to correspond to in ordinary reality.
 Because these claims must be imperceptible, they cannot be claimed to be facts, at least not correspondently, meaning they are unavailable to public knowledge (to acknowledge coherence truth is also to admit the reality of coherence “facts,” though we should be careful not to confuse such things with the kinds of facts science is capable of revealing; for reasons of terminological clarity, I prefer to call coherentist “facts” by another name: beliefs [see “Knowledge, Trust, and Belief”]).
 But it is clear that the imperceptible truths religion hopes to establish by analogy, though clearly public, cannot clear the bar of public fact.
 No cat.
 No table.
 No umbrella.
 No market.
 Now this is a real problem but not an insurmountable one for correspondence to address in regard to some issues.
 Take justice, for instance.
 One cannot point to it or find its literal presence in the world, yet we can claim its correspondence existence if we accept one premise: that there is something common to human reasoning when applied to experience that extracts conceptualizations of justice so that when you and I discuss that concept, our minds are focusing on a similar if not identical conception.
 Now the nature of that commonality is a matter of some dispute among philosophers, but I hope you will agree that whatever that conception is, we think of its meaning as literal and not figurative.
 After all, we think of justice and indeed all universal conceptualizations as real and definable ideas we can have access to even if they only exist in the human mind.
 If we should think of justice as a figurative or coherence conception not subject to common understanding, the 2,200,000 persons in U.S. prisons should immediately file appeals for their release on the grounds that we can’t define what their offenses consisted of.
 That won’t happen for the simple reason that we have confidence in universal reasoning to stitch together definitions of conceptions whose discursive meaning is decipherable.
 Their instantiation is available to experience, and though experiences differ, our common reasoning capacity allows us to draw the conceptualization from the aggregate of experiences, the more the better.
 Indeed, experts exemplify this process for many of their subject fields (see “Expertise“).But such is not the case with religious concepts.
 Religionists claim they reference real, if metaphysical, truths.
 But they also say that because of the problem of specification, they can only be approached analogically.
 Therefore, they claim, we know their truth through figurative language.

 Only we can’t.
-In any analogy, metaphor, simile, parable, or direct comparison, I have access to the two things I am relating.
+In any analogy, metaphor, simile, parable, or direct comparison, I must have access to the two things I am relating.
 Should I say, “The kingdom of heaven is like a city on a hill,” you may infer that I am asserting the same three truths that I assert when I say the cat on the table is like a statue.
 You must assume I know not only the specific ways in which these two terms are similar, but just as importantly, that I am aware of the ways in which they are different.
 This is not one of David Hume’s analytic statements, which are tautological.
 I am saying a is like b rather than that a = b.
 The figurative part of the language is that I am establishing a relationship.
-Were I stating a definition or a tautology, I would be speaking literally, and what is more, the literality I establish is self-evidently true because it is necessary.
+Were I stating a definition or a tautology, I would be speaking literally, and what is more, the literality I establish would be self-evidently true because it is necessary.
 A bachelor simply cannot be anything other than an unmarried man (at least until we change the definition) and 9+6 simply has to equal 15.
 These analytic concepts simply cannot be false (though often cited as self-evident “facts,” we should note that these identities are not perceptual and therefore cannot be called facts; that we do is yet another proof that our understanding of fact could use a tune-up).
 So while every analogy reveals a similarity, it also mandates some unspoken difference in the two terms that the speaker implies by the terms of the analogy.
 The two terms, alike in so many respects, are also known to be different.
-The analogy suggests only the points of similarity for reasoning and experience to derive, at least part of that undertaking must involve a clear understanding of the limits of the similarity, meaning difference.
+Though the analogy suggests only the points of similarity for reasoning and experience to derive, at least part of that undertaking must involve a clear understanding of the limits of the similarity, meaning difference.
 The cat may look like a statue because of X, but at every minute of discerning X, the thinker is fully cognizant that one is not the other and can explain why.

 For the congregant must make sense of the analogy in what must be an incomplete way.
 Granted, she grasps part of the comparison.
 She knows what a father, a son, a lamb, a black stone, a bodhi tree, and a shamrock are.
 What she doesn’t and cannot know are the accurate relationships they have to the spiritual beings they attempt to illuminate.
-After all, that is the purpose of the comparison which is launched to give her a clearer understanding of a spiritual reality she cannot see or know discursively.
+Yet that is precisely the purpose of the comparison which is launched to give her a clearer understanding of a spiritual reality she cannot see or know discursively.
 So in good faith, she seizes on the part of the comparison she does know.
 The temptation to literality in these cases is so natural as to be almost irresistible, but this temptation must be denied by the exclusivity clause dividing the figurative and the literal.

 So what is the damage?
 Take the simplest of examples.
 We are told, “God is our Father” or “God is love.”
 We are attempting to understand this mysterious omniscient and omnipotent being, so we fasten on the “father” and “love” side of the metaphor for the quite simple reason that we can grasp none of the realities of “godness.”
 Our minds cannot process infinity, eternity, omniscience, timelessness, omnipotence, or any of the other qualities of the being we call “god” regardless of the religious tradition in which the word is used.
 In truth, to call that unique “greatest good” a being at all is to reduce it to a literal and categorical level that distorts its unique nature.
 We don’t know a thing about god, but we know what god isn’t, and “being” is one of those categories to which god cannot belong.
 It cannot fall into any points of literal comparison with other beings.
 To do so would be a kind of idolatry.
 So we are thrown out of the literal and into the figurative, thrown back upon the expressed figurative relation.
 But how can our minds establish a comparative relationship when it can grasp only one of the terms involved?
 We know how fathers love their children, and we assume the purpose of the metaphor is to attribute the same love to God, that indefinable blank whom we now are informed resembles the father that our own experience has presented to our reasoning.
 Then, quite naturally, we look around us and confront the infamous problems of evil that has caused so many to lose their faith and the problem of divine hiddeness that has prompted so much agnosticism and so many controversies of religious authority (see “The Fragility of Religious Authority)..
 But our problem is not that there is evil in the world but that its existence and the ambiguities of God’s presence are incompatible with our understanding of how even a loving human father would act toward his children, much less how the fount of all love would.
 Rather than relinquish the metaphor and acknowledge, as C.S.
 Lewis and Thomas Aquinas did (See C.S.
 Lewis, Religious Knowledge, and Belief), that God’s love must be in many ways unlike human love, we cling to it and either reject the obvious evidence, embrace yet another divine mystery, or give up faith.
 This attests to the human need for proper categorization as an essential element of reasoning (see “Stereotypes and Categories”).
 But if the use of figurative language to illuminate God leads to such confusion and error–and ultimately to mystery anyway– isn’t it advisable to simply avoid the metaphor in the first place and say we really have no clarity on what we are talking about?